By Ashley Krivohlavek, as told to Stephanie Watson

 I went to see a rheumatologist, and he ran me through a list of questions.
 When he asked, "Do you have psoriasis?"
 I said, "No." Then it came back to me.
 "Oh wait, yes I do."

-He told me I have psoriatic arthritis.
-I figured it would go the way of my psoriasis -- I'd take medicine, go into remission, and be able to move on with my life.
+He told me I have psoriatic disease of the joints.
+I figured it would go the way of my skin plaques -- I'd take medicine, go into remission, and be able to move on with my life.

 One Drug After Another